ACM Distinguished Member Frequently Asked Questions (FAQs)

 This information is intended to complement the Nominating Process page.
 Please see that page for a general description of what a nomination includes and how it is submitted.

-What does the Committee look for in terms of the nomination’s description of “accomplishments”?
+What does the Committee look for in a nomination?

 How should I choose my endorsers?